 - Planning and monitoring product moves

-- Managing and scheduling receipt and putaway activities
+- Managing and scheduling receipts and put away activities

 Inventory management is a beneficial function and the principle with which the first WMS started.
-It helps to organize operations effectively and have accurate information when and which products were received, shipped, packed, packed, and delivered.
+Moreover, it helps to organize operations effectively and have accurate information on when and which products were received, shipped, packed, packed, and delivered.

 - Allocating personnel to areas and managing labor